i7modes/i7modes/README.md

-# Hi there 👋 I'm Mohammad Bazzar
+# Hi there, I'm Mohammad Bazzar

 Welcome to my GitHub profile!
 I'm currently a **Computer Engineering student** with a passion for exploring new and exciting ventures in technology and innovation.